RehberOdhano/Blog-Site/README.md

 # Blog Site

-It's a simple Web API built with Python framework FastAPI that allows users to add new user, new blog and retrieve all blogs of a particular user with pagination support.
+It's a simple Web API built with Python framework FastAPI and MySQL database that allows users to add new user, new blog and retrieve all blogs of a particular user with pagination support.

 ## Installation